CZ-NIC/knot-resolver/modules/http/README.rst

 		key  = 'mykey.key',
 	}

-The format of both certificate and key is expected to be PEM, e.g. equivallent to the outputs of following:
+The format of both certificate and key is expected to be PEM, e.g. equivalent to the outputs of following:

 .. code-block:: bash